yegappan/lsp/README.md

 Command|Description
 -------|-----------
 :LspCodeAction|Apply the code action supplied by the language server to the diagnostic in the current line.
-:LspDiagCurrent|Display the diagnostic message for the current line :LspDiagFirst|Jump to the first diagnostic message for the current buffer :LspDiagHere|Jump to the next diagnostic message in the current line :LspDiagHighlightDisable|Disable diagnostic message highlights :LspDiagHighlightEnable|Enable diagnostic message highlights :LspDiagNext|Jump to the next diagnostic message after the current position :LspDiagPrev|Jump to the previous diagnostic message before the current position :LspDiagShow|Display the diagnostics messages from the language server for the current buffer in a new location list.
+:LspDiagCurrent|Display the diagnostic message for the current line.
+:LspDiagFirst|Jump to the first diagnostic message for the current buffer.
+:LspDiagHere|Jump to the next diagnostic message in the current line.
+:LspDiagHighlightDisable|Disable diagnostic message highlights.
+:LspDiagHighlightEnable|Enable diagnostic message highlights.
+:LspDiagNext|Jump to the next diagnostic message after the current position.
+:LspDiagPrev|Jump to the previous diagnostic message before the current position.
+:LspDiagShow|Display the diagnostics messages from the language server for the current buffer in a new location list.
-:LspFold|Fold the current file
+:LspFold|Fold the current file.
 :LspFormat|Format a range of lines in the current file using the language server.
 The **shiftwidth** and **expandtab** values set for the current buffer are used when format is applied.
 The default range is the entire file.
-:LspGotoDeclaration|Go to the declaration of the keyword under cursor :LspGotoDefinition|Go to the definition of the keyword under cursor :LspGotoImpl|Go to the implementation of the keyword under cursor :LspGotoTypeDef|Go to the type definition of the keyword under cursor :LspHighlight|Highlight all the matches for the keyword under cursor :LspHighlightClear|Clear all the matches highlighted by :LspHighlight :LspHover|Show the documentation for the symbol under the cursor in a popup window.
+:LspGotoDeclaration|Go to the declaration of the keyword under cursor.
+:LspGotoDefinition|Go to the definition of the keyword under cursor.
+:LspGotoImpl|Go to the implementation of the keyword under cursor.
+:LspGotoTypeDef|Go to the type definition of the keyword under cursor.
+:LspHighlight|Highlight all the matches for the keyword under cursor.
+:LspHighlightClear|Clear all the matches highlighted by :LspHighlight.
+:LspHover|Show the documentation for the symbol under the cursor in a popup window.
 :LspIncomingCalls|Display the list of symbols calling the current symbol.
 :LspOutgoingCalls|Display the list of symbols called by the current symbol.